jkesseler/cncjs-touch-interface/NOTES.md

 - JOG buttons

-## Architecture
+## Decisions to be made
-- PWA compliant
+- MAke PWA compliant?
-- Replace material-ui with react-bootstrap / [Bootswatch Slate theme](https://bootswatch.com/slate/)?

 # GUI's to take inspiration from